-A range of other services takes place throughout the week, including Eucharists on Mondays, Wednesdays and Fridays.
+A range of other services takes place throughout the week, including Eucharists on Wednesdays and Fridays.
 Children can receive Holy Communion before confirmation, after proper preparation.

 The sacrament is reserved and the church is open every day for those who want time and space to pray and think.